Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

 The accounts are set up during the configuration process via the accounting wizard, see [Chart of accounts](./01_RunAccountingWizard.md#chart-of-accounts).
 However, you can create, edit or delete an account, for example if a specific account is not yet available in the system or the settings of an account need to be adjusted.

-> [Note] Any modifications in the accounts have far-reaching consequences for the *Accounting* module and the system automatic postings.
+> [Info] Any modifications in the accounts have far-reaching consequences for the *Accounting* module and the system automatic postings.
 It is highly recommended not to make any changes in the accounts, unless you have an in-depth knowledge of their functions.
 In case of doubt, please contact our customer support.